 Putting it all together

 Once plant choices and accessories are in hand, and the site of the garden cleared and prepared, begin constructing the foundation of the garden.
 For smaller scope projects, have one item – either a plant or accessory – be the highlight.
 Establish this focal point first then build from that, adding smaller plants and accessories.
 For larger scale projects, there can be one or more focal points that wind throughout the garden.
 Either way, establish these foundations first, then add points of interest to help complement and draw the eye through the garden.
 Its best to place larger items first then place smaller items.

 Creating motion in the faerie garden helps foster and guide the imagination.
 Some gardeners place artificial faeries in action scenes to build a sense of motion and life.
 It’s a matter of choice, but motion is important to help replicate a feeling of “life.”
 Suspending butterflies and dragonflies by fishing line or wire from higher plants works well.
-A miniature grouping of mama duck and ducklings marching down a path, a kitten at a dwelling door or a puppy with a ball add a sense of playfulness.
+A miniature grouping of a mama duck and ducklings marching down a path, a kitten at a dwelling door or a puppy with a ball add a sense of playfulness.
 Building a small playground creates a scene of children playing.
 A tiny pond with real water or blue pebbles adds life as well.
 Adding a string of battery powered faerie lights gives your garden life and depth into the night.